 - Tacos El Regio NC – 8829 E W.T.
 Harris Blvd.

 - Fonda Mexicana El Paraiso – 6105 South Blvd.

-- Javier Morales, also known as QC Javi, is exploring traditional dishes like pozole or concha on his Instagram page for Hispanic Heritage Month.
+- Javier Morales, also known as QC Javi, always has a blast on his Instagram, but especially during Hispanic Heritage Month.
+He kicked it off this year by celebrating Pupusa 503 in University, saying it’s the best Salvadorian restaurant around there.
 He also runs the account Latinos in Charlotte, which shares things to do for Charlotte’s Latino community.

-- The City of Charlotte has a great guide of more ways to celebrate Hispanic Heritage Month beyond food.
-Writer Wynee Bermudez asked local entrepreneurs about what inspires them and more.
+- The City of Charlotte has a guide of more ways to celebrate Hispanic Heritage Month beyond food.

 - If you’re confused about the difference between Hispanic and Latino, here’s a great graphic.
 Hispanic is about language (countries where Spanish is the first language), whereas Latino is about geography (countries in Latin America).

 Note: This story was originally published in October 2020.
 It was updated for 2021.